MA Library and Archive Studies / Course details

 • repatriation agreement

-Students will be required to annotate these documents and to include citations of the scholarship that inspired the shape and aims of their plans.
-Elective units are available from a range of areas within the School and Faculty and allow students on the MA to focus on a particular area of interest, such as early collections, decolonisation, cultural relations.
-Students will also receive group and individual tutorials including Placement and Dissertation supervision.
-Guidelines and schedules for Placements and Dissertations are set out transparently and in full in the joint ICP MA programme handbook.
+Optional units are available from a range of areas within the School and Faculty and allow students on the MA to focus on a particular area of interest, such as early collections, decolonisation, cultural relations.
+Students will also receive group and individual tutorials including placement and dissertation supervision.
+Guidelines and schedules for placements and dissertations are set out transparently and in full in the joint ICP MA programme handbook.
 Individual and group tutorials are also offered on each taught core and elective course to support formative feedback on interim assessment plans such as essay plans or dissertation proposals.
 Each student will have access to academic advisement (two meetings per semester) and the office hours of all course tutors and lecturers.
+Additionally, students will have access to research-and-practice-based skills training from the ICP Research and Training Programme as well as from Library workshops.
+These extracurricular experiences offer guidance on work placement, professional practice, digital literacy, and research skills.

 Course unit details